gravelcycles/Notes/SSH Onto The Lab Machines/README.md

 1. On your machine, change directories to your machine's hidden SSH folder: `cd ~/.ssh`.
 We will need to modify these files slightly.
 2. In your .ssh folder, generate a public-private key pair by running the following command: `ssh-keygen`.
 You will need to name the file (I would recommend just `id_rsa`) and provide a password (I would recommend leaving the password blank).
-3. In your .ssh folder, open the file "config" with your editor of choice.
+3. In your .ssh folder, open the file `config` with your editor of choice.
 You will need to add a few things:

     ```
     Host lee